dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 1. A Capture [form field plugin](https://developers.dhis2.org/docs/capture-plugins/developer/form-field-plugins/introduction) renders the “Verify with National ID” button and kicks off the OIDC flow when clicked.
     1. This opens a new window to save the Capture app form state, and points it to the eSignet UI to start the front-end portion of the OIDC flow.
-    2. When the user finishes verification in the eSignet UI, they’ll get redirected to page in the plugin app, which will capture the authorization grant that eSignet attaches to redirected URL.
+    2. When the user finishes verification in the eSignet UI, they’ll get redirected to a page in the plugin app, which will capture the authorization grant that eSignet attaches to the redirected URL.
     3. Then, it will use a [Route](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/route.html?h=route) to send on that authorization grant to the backend eSignet auth service which will continue the back-channel portion of the OIDC flow.
 2. The backend eSignet auth service continues the back-channel portion of the OIDC flow:
     1. It uses the private key set up for this client (configured independently from the DHIS2 login) to: